 Air and the Water Cycle

-While the oceans contain most of the planet's water, this vital substance also exists as ice and water vapor.
+While the oceans contain most of the planet's water, water also exists as ice and water vapor.
 Air is important because it helps water move between these states in a process scientists call the water cycle.
 Heated by the sun, surface water evaporates into the air and becomes water vapor.
 As temperatures drop, water vapor forms clouds as it condenses.
-Clouds may return water to the ground in the form of rain, sleet or snow.
-Because clouds move, they can transport water to locations far from where the water originated.
-This continuous water cycle ensures that life around the planet receives the water it needs.
+Clouds return water to the ground in the form of rain, sleet or snow.
+Because clouds move, they often transport water to locations far from where the water originated.
+The water cycle ensures that life around the planet receives the water it needs.
 It also helps replenish lakes, rivers and other waterways.

 Air and the Carbon Cycle